 She eventually started classes at a local dojo in Madrid.

-On top of all this, she had a crucial decision to make.
+So at 16, she had a crucial decision to make.

 “But my teacher called my dad, and they were like, ‘Look, your daughter can go into medicine if you want.
 She’s a very good student.
 But look at all these essays she’s written.
 She has the talent to write,’” Gonzalez Szigriszt said.